Seddon Bennington: Early career

-Carnegie Science Center
+Kamin Science Center

-Bennington became the director of the Carnegie Science Center in Pittsburgh in 1994.
+Bennington became the director of the Kamin Science Center, formerly the Carnegie Science Center, in Pittsburgh in 1994.
 He is credited with reviving the science centre and making the institution financially stable.

-Bennington joined the Carnegie Science Center at the height of the museum's financial and attendance problems.
+Bennington joined the Kamin Science Center at the height of the museum's financial and attendance problems.
 The museum, which opened a new building in Pittsburgh's North Side in 1991, was suffering from budget deficits and a wavering mission since its opening three years before his arrival.
 He quickly moved to establish a new vision and mission for the Carnegie Science Center.
-Much of his strategy centred on the establishment and maintenance of institutional relationships between the Science Center and other cultural, scientific and business organisations.
+Much of his strategy centered on the establishment and maintenance of institutional relationships between the Science Center and other cultural, scientific and business organizations.
 He introduced travelling exhibits to the museum, especially through the former UPMC SportsWorks complex.

 Bennington became a fixture within Pittsburgh's cultural and artistic communities during his nine-year tenure as director of the museum, and volunteered with the city's theatre and art groups.

 The reforms which he brought to the center proved popular with the general public and it became the most popular museum of the four Carnegie Museums of Pittsburgh during his term as director, and continued to be the most visited museum of the Carnegie system in July 2009.

 Bennington left the Carnegie Science Museum in late 2002 to become director the Museum of New Zealand Te Papa Tongarewa.